-Section 17.
+Section 14.
 When the Commissioner of the Massachusetts Highway Department, with the approval of the Commissioner of Administration and Finance, prescribes protective work clothing of standard pattern, such clothes shall be furnished at the expense of the Department for use, while on duty, of those employees so designated by the Department.

-Section 18.
-The parties agree to establish a labor-management committee to discuss workplace violence and resident control training.
-The committee shall be comprised of four (4)

-representatives selected by the Union and four (4) representatives selected by the Human Resources Division.
-The committee shall meet within sixty (60) days of the signing of this Agreement and shall meet once every other month.
-The committee shall develop recommendations for guidelines and procedures for employer-provided resident control training and workplace violence prevention.

-Section 19.
+Section 15.
 Grievances involving the interpretation or application of the provisions of this Article may be processed through Step 3 of the grievance procedure set forth in Article 23A, but may not be the subject of arbitration.